piurafunk/fun-earthed-arcana/Writerside/topics/Bard (Playtest 2).md

 The creature rolls that die and adds the number rolled to the d20, potentially turning the failure into a success.
 - **_Heal._** Immediately after another creature within 60 feet of you that you can see or hear takes damage, you can use your Reaction to roll your Bardic Inspiration die and restore a number of Hit Points to the creature equal to the number rolled.

-**Number of Uses.** A Bardic Inspiration die is expended when it’s rolled.
+**Number of Uses.** A Bardic Inspiration die is expended when it's rolled.
 You can confer a Bardic Inspiration die a number of times equal to your Proficiency Bonus, and you regain all expended uses when you finish a Long Rest.

 **At Higher Levels.** Your Bardic Inspiration die changes when you reach certain levels in this Class, as shown in the Bardic Die column of the Bard table.